 For each of your posts, you have to know the type of engagement you are seeking and craft your content accordingly to encourage the same.

 Ways to improve your Twitter engagement

 Follower count alone is a vanity metric.
 Instead of chasing the numbers, focus on getting relevant, targeted followers.
 Here are some ways to do just that:

-Don’t cram your posts with too many CTAs (like a URL, hashtag, or an image) as they would divide your audience’s attention.
-Limit your CTAs to direct your audience down a specific path (like landing up on your Home Page or a Special Offers page).
+Don’t cram your posts with too many CTAs (like a URL, hashtag, or an image) as they will divide your audience’s attention.
+Limit your CTAs to directing your audience down a specific path (like landing on your Home Page or a Special Offers page).

-Some of your followers could be active during business hours at specific times (say, the lunch hours) while some others could be the most active online during weekends.
-Know your ideal posting frequency that makes it most likely for your content to be found by your target audience to bring the biggest response your way, and schedule your posts accordingly.
+Some of your followers could be active during business hours at specific times (say, the lunch hours), while some could be most active online during weekends.

 If it all sounds like an uphill task, let Soaster guide you through it.
-Once Soaster sets the ball rolling, you can pick up the pace from there to build upon your Twitter engagement.
+Once Soaster sets the ball rolling, you can pick up the pace from there to improve your Twitter engagement.